Ackee-Blockchain/wake/docs/testing-framework/fuzzing.md

 }
 </script>

 By default, nothing but status of each test is printed to the console.
-Using the `--passive` flag, the output of the first process is printed to the console.
+Using the `--attach-first` flag, the output of the first process is printed to the console.
 Standard output and standard error of all processes are redirected to the `.wake/logs/testing` directory.

 !!! tip "Reproducing a failed test"